 - Debian: Debian is popular as an alternative to CentOS.
 It is stable, easy to install, allows remote maintenance, and comes with pre-configured packages.

 - Ubuntu: Ubuntu is the most popular desktop version of Linux but performs well in virtual server environments.
 It is easy to keep up to date, compatible with installation packages and has robust community support.

 - OpenSUSE: Unlike the enterprise version of SUSE Linux, OpenSUSE is a Linux distribution specific for server administrators.
 Although it offers easy installation and package deployment, it is not as popular as the others due to its limited community support and short release life cycles.

-Pros of Linux VPS
+Pros and Cons of Linux VPS

 - Open source